 Managing a Sales Team

-If you’re a sales manager, building your conversational capacity can help with you key aspects of your job, including:
+If you’re a sales manager, building your conversational capacity, and that of your team, can help with you essential aspects of your job, including:

 - Setting clear performance goals and expectations.